Skip to Content

 When it comes to caring for the children in your life that you love and cherish, it’s a given to want the best for them.
 Whether they are biological children, adopted, or just those you care for and are close to, making sure you can legally care for them can be an important element to help provide stability for them.
 You may have multiple legal options but there is often some confusion about the difference between guardianship vs custody.
 In this article, we provide a brief overview of what the difference is and how it may relate to you.

-If you believe you need either a guardianship or custody lawyer, contact our team of experienced family law attorneys at Murphy & Rudolf, LLP.
+If you believe you need either a guardianship or custody lawyer, contact our team of experienced family law attorneys at Rudolf, Smith, Griffis & Ruggieri, LLP.
 Call (508) 570-3037 today for a free consultation.

 At a Glance: The Difference Between Guardianship vs Custody